jakewalsh90/Terraform-Tips/Chocolatey/readme.md

 ## Using Chocolatey to install Terraform and Supporting Apps

-I have setup a Chocolatey script that will provide all the tools you need to work with Terraform on Azure - see [here](/Chocolatey/TerraformApps.ps1) or use the Chocolatey install script below:
+I have setup a Chocolatey script that will provide all the tools you need to work with Terraform on Azure - see [here](/Chocolatey/TerraformApps.ps1) or use the Chocolatey install script below.
+You will need to run the below within an administrative PowerShell Session.

     #Chocolatey setup and installation script for using Terraform
     #Set Execution Policy to allow script to run